MinaProtocol/mina/src/lib/pickles/README.md

 Each in-circuit encoded value has a corresponding `'a Typ.t` value, which carries the in-circuit values, out-circuit values and the related circuit constraints.
-A nested module `Constant` should be defined to encode the out-circuit values and operations.
+A nested module `Constant` must be defined to encode the out-circuit values and operations.
 The reader can find more information in [Snarky documentation](https://github.com/o1-labs/snarky/blob/master/src/base/snark_intf.ml#L140-L153).